trombik/jekyll-site-info.mkrsgh.org/makerspace/_posts/2020-07-08-Raising-Creative-Kids.md

 > etc.) are developed.

 They empathized user's need (the daughter, in this case).
-What does her daughter loves?
+What does her daughter love?
 Asking users what they want is often a bad idea in product development.
 Most of people often request what, _they think_, they need, which is not necessarily the solution to the problem.
 If you asked someone in the 18th century what they need, they would have said they need a faster horse,